Raising Quail on the Ground: The Best Outdoor Setups for Happy, Healthy Birds

 Predator Protection

-Use hardware cloth, not chicken wire.
+Use hardware cloth, never chicken wire.
 Bury an apron around the perimeter or add a solid floor under the soil layer to keep out diggers.
-Cover the top securely—hawks, owls, and even neighborhood cats are a real threat.
+Cover the top securely.
+Hawks, owls, and even neighborhood cats are a real threat.

 Shelter & Shade